SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ***

 I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
-I will commit at least three times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
+I will commit at least four times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
 I will be available daily on IRC and weekly on Hangouts as my preferred means of communication.
 I will reply to mails within 12 hrs of their reception.
 I will report my weekly progress [on this blog](http://sunpythonic.blogspot.in/).
 The Implementation Timeline is as follows -

 ##### Community Bonding Period (27th May - 16th June):
 Reading papers mentioned in the reference.
 Discussing the possible ideas with the developer community to finalize the best possible algorithm for a particular task .
 Fixing bugs tagged with 0.3 milestone and adding tests to get familiar with the code-base as much as possible.